-Recent net-centric and remote monitoring advancements provide opportunities for the industriai market to improve efficiency, productivity and quality.
+Recent net-centric and remote monitoring advancements provide opportunities for the industrial market to improve efficiency, productivity and quality.
 Miller Electric Mfg.
-Co. is applying this leading edge technology to production welding within the industriai manufacturing industry segment.
-This technology has been developed to address a number of issues common to industriai production welding.
+Co. is applying this leading edge technology to production welding within the industrial manufacturing industry segment.
+This technology has been developed to address a number of issues common to industrial production welding.

 The Axcess E is designed to easily connect via the factory floor network to provide valuable information to the operator, production management, maintenance, engineering, and plant management so they can take the proper actions that will improve their welding operations.

 Miller Electric Mfg.
 Co., headquartered in Appleton, Wisconsin, is a leading worldwide manufacturer of welding equipment including arc welders, engine drives, plasma cutters, personal safety equipment, and more.
 Miller sets the industry standard for reliability, quality and customer responsiveness, earning them the reputation of being one of the easiest companies to do business with in the welding industry.